 For questions and support, please contact a SAPIS Content Expert.

-ResourcesNYS Office of Alcoholism and Substance Abuse Services Substance Abuse and Mental Health Services Administration
+ResourcesNYS Office of Alcoholism and Substance Abuse Services (OASAS) Substance Abuse and Mental Health Services Administration

 National Institute on Drug AbuseNational Institute on Alcohol Abuse and Alcoholism Partnership for a Drug Free AmericaNYS OASAS Letter on Heroin Abuse Awareness